SMARTNET MOBILITY SECURITY +

 As part of any proposal to develop the concept, cartridges of a standard size will be fitted into at least one production vehicle, representative of the modern hatchback generation.
 Cars like the BMW i3 and Tesla S need very little modification to accept the proposed system.

-BATTERY CARTRIDGE FORMAT - The starting point for working out compatible physical dimensions and energy capacity is this suggested size.
+BATTERY CARTRIDGE FORMAT - The starting point for working out compatible physical dimensions and energy capacity was this suggested size.
 The design would be modified once participating manufacture's requirements have been incorporated.
 This slimline format provides 0.2 of a meter cubic capacity.
 For trucks they can be used in multiples to provide up to 1.6 of a cubic meter capacity.
 Enough for even Elon Musk's road trains.
+Other size options are looking more promising.

 HYDROGEN FUEL CELL CARTRIDGE - It looks like a battery cartridge.
 It performs like a battery cartridge.
 It stores energy like a battery cartridge, but it is a hydrogen fuel store and fuel cell cartridge combination.
 Where lithium and cobalt raw materials may limit the production numbers of EVs as green motoring becomes the norm, hydrogen in a safe format might offer unlimited possibilities.
 The concept is compatible with SMARTNET FASTCHARGE service stations.
 NOTE: This is just a concept, not a product yet.
 More development is needed to before mass production could be entertained.